Word equations in linear space: Space consumption

-We should also estimate, what is the maximal value of $H$ during the phase, as somewhere in the middle we are not able to guarantee that the compression reduced the length of all letters.
-As we already showed that during the phase we introduce at most $40 \Abs{(U_0, V_0)}$ bits to depfactors, this yields a bound of $H(U, V) + 40 \Abs{(U_0, V_0)}$ bits, which shows the part of the claim of Lemma for $H_d$.
+We also estimate the maximal value of $H_d$ during the phase, as for intermediate equations we cannot guarantee that the compression reduced the length of all letters.
+We already showed that in a phase we increase $H_d$ by $40 \Abs{(U_0, V_0)}$.
+This yields a~bound of $H_d(U, V) + 40 \Abs{(U_0, V_0)}$, which shows the part of the claim of Lemma for $H_d$.

-Concerning $H_n$, for a basic depfactor $D$ and let $k_D, p_D, e_D$ denote the numbers of: sup-$D$-symbols at the beginning of the phase, $D$-letters popped from a variable and letters to which $D$ extended (i.e.\ those that become $\sup D$-letters except popped from variables).
-First we estimate the sums